- Version 5.4

 The packages available are:

 These tarballs hold the collectd sources as published by the collectd developers.
-Version 5 is the new major version and backwards compatibility is very limited.
+Version 5 is the stable version of collectd and the one you should be using, if in doubt.

 These tarballs hold the collectd sources as published by the collectd developers.
-This is the old stable version of collectd which is in widespread use but in the process of being phased out.
+This is the old stable version of collectd which is still in some use but in the process of being phased out.

 How to compile source packages